You found me! Here's what you can find at this web site: A link to the web site for my new book: Impossible Cure: The Promise of Homeopathy |

 |

-The move to California in 1977 was transformative; it took a couple of years, but I soon lost all my East-coast ways.
+The move to California in 1977 was a transformational step for me on a personal and professional level.
 I was a woman in the computer science department at Stanford at a time when there were very few women (I was the only woman in my class).
 The department was a wonderland of weirdness -- the days when computers and the people interested in them were pretty offbeat and the societal impact of computers wasn't really felt yet.

 I ended up writing my thesis in concurrent program verification under my advisor Susan Owicki.
 The crux of my thesis was that programs/problems/reasoning could be done in terms of the "events" or actions in the program and their interrelationships, rather than in terms of state invariants -- the normal method.
 My advisor didn't particularly like my going off in such a weird direction, but I was funded via fellowships (first NSF, then Hertz) so I did what I wanted.
 That has always been my pattern -- follow my own path, not anyone else's.

 What about the personal sphere?
-Well, in 1981, I met Steve Rubin, a Carnegie Mellon grad who has worked in lots of areas, but all related to spatial/visual computing -- image understanding (thesis under Raj Reddy), computer chip design systems, and 3-D graphics.
-We got married in April 1984 and have lived near Stanford ever since -- not far from where I did all my doctoral work at the old SAIL AI Lab during grad school.
+Well, in 1981, I met Steve Rubin, a Carnegie Mellon grad.
+We got married in April 1984 and have lived near Stanford ever since.
 In 1988 we had our first son, Izaak, and in 1991, our second son, Max.

 Around 1985, Steve and I embarked on an unexpected path -- we began to sing in rock and roll bands.
-Actually, Steve took it up with some co-workers, and I copied him out of jealousy.
-Don't forget, I was the real musician in the family!
-Besides, I had taken voice lessons for many years.
-After a series of bands, we ended up in different bands -- he in Severe Tire Damage (noted for its internet prankstery) and I in Not Dead Yet (formerly known as the Wizards -- a Stanford nerd band composed of myself, Dick Gabriel, Ron Goldman, and Tom Gruber).
+After a series of bands, we ended up in different bands -- he in Severe Tire Damage (noted for being the very first band to air live on the internet) and I in Not Dead Yet (formerly known as the Wizards -- a Stanford nerd band composed of myself, Dick Gabriel, Ron Goldman, and Tom Gruber).
 Here's a picture of me with my two sons in a band venue.
-After six years with with Not Dead Yet, I left the band in January 1999 and it later collapsed.
-We still do occasional gigs together, but today I'm studying piano composition.
-I have two long piano works under my belt and several liturgical compositions.
-I also really enjoy cantorial singing.
+After six years with Not Dead Yet, I left the band in January 1999 and it later collapsed.
+For a few years we still did occasional gigs together, but eventually that died away too.
+Rock n' roll is hard work!
+Today, I'm still avid pianist.
+For a few years, I also studied piano composition and wrote several piano and vocal pieces.

-During all those years as a computer scientist, I always had a major interest in medicine and psychology.
+During my years as a computer scientist, I always had a major interest in medicine and psychology.
 Over the years, this interest took a turn towards the alternative.
-I tried lots of things; chiropractic, network chiropractic, tai chi, qi gong, hands-on healing (e.g. Reiki), acupuncture.
+I tried lots of things: chiropractic, network chiropractic, tai chi, qi gong, hands-on healing (e.g. Reiki), acupuncture.

 Then, in 1994 we realized that our younger son Max was having developmental/behavioral/language problems.
 It turns out that he had mild autism, probably as a result of vaccine damage.
 Helping Max became my life goal.
 We experimented with food elimination (great gains after stopping milk), speech and language therapy, really thinking and working on family dynamics, focussing on unconditional love and intentionality.
 All of these things helped somewhat -- Max was making slow progress.

 In January 1995, we began Max on a course of homeopathic treatment and later osteopathy as well.
 This was a major turning point for him, for our family, and for me.
-The homeopathic remedy that Max took for about 1.5 years (LM dosing, for those of you who know the field) had a major transformative effect on him.
+The homeopathic remedy that Max took for about 2 years (LM dosing, for those of you who know the field) had a major transformative effect on him.
 His therapists were amazed; they had never seen anything like it.
-Two years later, you would never suspect he had been autistic.
+After that point, he was treated on an occasional basis, like the rest of our family.
+By the time he was 8 or 9, you would never suspect he had been autistic.

 This experience had a major impact on me and the rest of my family.
 We all use homeopathy now as our primary medical system.
 We've seen ear infections disappear in hours, stomach flus nipped in the bud, warts drop off, tics and twitches disappear overnight.
-Steve and I have had some major psychological transformations.
-Max is now doing great -- he's an excellent student at grade level, sociable, and popular.
 We were greatly blessed by his healing and our discovery of homeopathy.
-And I was left with a new mission: to help other kids like Max, and to study, promote, and eventually practice homeopathy.
+And I was left with a new mission: to help other kids like Max, and to study and promote homeopathy.

-After many years on the academic treadmill and a fairly illustrious career in AI, I began the process of detaching from the world of computing.
+After many years on the academic research treadmill, I began the process of detaching from the world of computing.
 First, I founded my own little consulting and research outfit in September 1995, Renaissance Research.
-This move was also prodded by the downfall of the AI lab at NASA Ames -- the result of quite gory internal politics.
 For three years I did some consulting on the COLLAGE system with NASA Goddard.
-At this point, I also served (for three years) as a consulting associate professor in Stanford's Symbolic Systems program -- an interdisciplinary undergrad major that focuses on computer science, cognitive psychology, linguistics, and philosophy.
+At the same time, I also served (for three years) as a consulting associate professor in Stanford's Symbolic Systems program -- an interdisciplinary undergrad major that focuses on computer science, cognitive psychology, linguistics, and philosophy.
 But gradually I began to devote myself exclusively to the study and promotion of homeopathy.

 First, in the summer of 1996, I began my studies with Misha Norland's School of Homeopathy in Devon, England.
 They have an excellent and rigorous correspondence program.
-I completed their foundation program, and I am still working on their more advanced program.
-I also did my coursework in anatomy and physiology.
+I completed their foundation program and most of their advanced program.
+I also did coursework in anatomy and physiology.
 Then I pursued several years of clinical training and workshops under people like Louis Klein, Simon Taffler, and Sadhna Thakkar.
 I've also studied with Alize Timmerman, Jan Scholten, Jeremy Sherr, Janet Snowdon, A.U.
 Ramakrishnan, and Rajan Sankaran.

-I also got political.
+At about this time, I also got political.
 A prerequisite to the spread of homeopathy is making it truly legal.
-I helped found (and serve as an executive board member of) the California Health Freedom Coalition.
-It took us two years of hard work, but in September 2002, Governor Gray Davis signed SB-577, a bill that legalizes the practice of unlicensed forms of medicine in California -- including homeopathy.
-Now I can practice legally -- and I plan to start doing so sometime in 2003/2004.
+I helped found (and served as an executive board member of) the California Health Freedom Coalition from 2001-2005.
+As part of this legislative process, I testified before a California Senate hearing on alternative medicine.
+It took lots of hard work, but in September 2002, Governor Gray Davis signed SB-577, a bill that legalizes the practice of unlicensed forms of medicine in California -- including homeopathy.
+Now homeopathic practitioners (and other unlicensed practitioners of alternative modalities) can practice legally in California.

 Homeopathy: